vishnuramrbt/sample/README.md

 ```
-Before proceeding with docker image build .
-Make sure the config file with correct ip and also check the environmet details in Dockerfile
+Before proceeding with build preocess.Make sure the config files in config folder  with correct ip details
+and also set the environmet values in Dockerfile
 ```

  ```